 - Becoming a hero in some way to someone in desperate need.

-Go ahead and stock that fridge and panty and get ready to spend the next few weeks or longer in the comfort of your home waiting out the worst of this epidemic.
+Go ahead and stock that fridge and pantry and get ready to spend a lot of time in the comfort of your home while we wait and see what comes next.
 When you look back on this time, however long it may be, will you remember all of the new shows you binged, the games you played, the sleep you caught up on, or finally finishing some of the home projects you never had time to begin?
 Maybe you will remember all the books that you read.
 Hopefully, you will recall the time that you finally sat down to write that book you have always wanted to write.
 There is no better time than now to follow that dream.